Matheus2212/Matheus2212/README.md

 # Want to bring your project come true?

-## Hello, I'm Matheus and I can help you achieve that.
+## Hello, I'm Matheus and I can help you to achieve that.

+I worked for manny types of companies in the past, such as Marketing agencies, startups, CRO agencies, Software companies and much more.

+I am the founder of MAGE Systems, an on demand software development company based in Brazil.
+Let's get in touch!

-I enjoy to study IT.
-Most of the time I work with PHP, Python, React/React Native and .NET Framework.
-I enjoy creating Chrome extensions as personal projects as well, like the GTM Watson on Chrome webstore.
+My main development languages are PHP, Python, React/React Native, .NET Framework and Node.
+One of my hobbies are to create Browser extensions of any kinds, like the GTM Watson on Chrome webstore (ooh I miss Manifest v2...).

-I'm a FullStack dev and I'm driven by curiosity and time saving stuff.
-I'm currently graduating as a Software Engineer and Cyber Security Engineer - and that's the reason why I don't put lots of stuff in social media.
-I like to think that, to efficiently save time, you first need to "reinvent the wheel" to know how things works and be prepared of what you can/cannot do.
-Needless to say, doing so gave me the best experiences as a developer.
+I'm a FullStack developer driven by curiosity, so I like to think I am very versatile.
+I'm currently getting prepare for a Hacking certification.

+I like to think that, to fully understand something, you first need to "reinvent the wheel".
+Needless to say, but doing so gave me the best experiences as a developer because I felt for real the challenges that were present while creating the "wheel".

-I worked with GA4, GTM and marketing related stuff for almost all types of websites, so if you need a report of any kind, you may consider me as an option.
-I also developed entire modules for existing projects based on PHP and created a whole platform in DJango along with React for a logistic company at my town.
-You can search for "Rodo Aves" in playstore and, case you want a challenge, try hack me here: https://app.rodoaves.com.br
+I worked with BigQuery, GA4, GTM and marketing related technologies and platforms for almost 4 years, creating manny reports and queries.
+I developed entire modules for existing projects based on PHP, Python or Node, and created a whole platform in DJango along with React and React Native for a logistic company at my town.

-Oh but if you're into fitness, you can also search for "Corrida Calibrada" in either Google Play or App Store.
-By doing so, case you want to check out other features the app has, you may consider a subscription there.
+I also developed the hiking app "Corrida Calibrada" for Raquel Castanharo, which is available on both Google Play and App Store.

+In 2024 I published my first browser extension on Chrome WebStore, so if you're curious check out "GTM Watson".

 ##

-Want to take a look at my public repos?
-Most of if has the "reinvent the wheel" scenario aplied. **Almost all things I made from scratch, with a bare idea of how to achieve something**.
+My public repositories have the "reinvent the wheel" scenario aplied. **Almost all things I made from scratch, with just an idea and a goal to achieve**.

 That's it.

-Enjoy!
+Hope we get in touch soon!

+Take care.

  ##